isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 <b><u>III.
 CONCLUSION</u></b>

 {:start="43"}
-43.&nbsp;The proposed amendments will help us deter egregious cases of abuse of process, and safeguard our justice system so that it continues to benefit and serve all of us.&nbsp;
+43.&nbsp;The proposed amendments will help us deter egregious cases of abuse of process, and safeguard our justice system so that it continues to benefit and serve all of us.

 {:start="44"}
 44.&nbsp;As I have elaborated in some detail in going through the amendments, they are clarificatory, and are not intended to lower the threshold for contempt.
 I have also taken some time to explain the rationale behind the amendments.